Join our Voter Protection Team !!!

 - You are available and willing to attend a live or online poll observer training and study the materials on your own.

-- You must have your own transportation to the polling location.
+- You have your own transportation to the polling location.

-- You must have access to a cell phone (ideally, a smartphone) that can call and text that you can use throughout the day to report incidents, track numbers, and communicate with the poll Inspector.
+- You have access to a cell phone that can call and text that you can use throughout the day to report incidents, track numbers, and communicate with the poll Inspector.

-You cannot campaign, or display, or wear any campaign material or buttons while at the polling place, but supporting a particular candidate does not disqualify you.
+You cannot disturb voters, attempt to influence voters, campaign, or display or wear any campaign material or buttons while at the polling place.